* Yen hovers near 20-month low versus dollar

 "It looks like all momentum for the fiscal cliff negotiations is gone," Rob Ryan, strategist for RBS in Singapore, said on Monday.

-Some U.S. lawmakers voiced concern on Sunday that the country would go over the "fiscal cliff", and trigger the steep tax increases and spending cuts that are due to take effect early next year.
+Some U.S. lawmakers voiced concern on Sunday that the country would go over the "fiscal cliff" on Dec.
+31, triggering harsh spending cuts and tax hikes.

 Economists say such fiscal tightening could push the U.S. economy back into recession unless Congress acts quickly to ease the economic blow, and focus is now shifting to the possibility of Congress acting after Jan.
 1.